Jason Derek Brown: Fugitive

-Soon after being identified as a suspect, Brown fled from Arizona to Henderson, Nevada.
-He continued on to Las Vegas where he swapped his BMW M3 for a black Cadillac Escalade he had in storage.
-He then drove to Orange County, California, where he stayed with some relatives until December 6, 2004, when FBI agents carrying out an arrest warrant missed him by one hour.
-Brown apparently used his credit card at a gas station in southern Orange County, traveled to San Diego near the Mexican border and then all the way to Portland, Oregon.
-After this, the FBI states that Brown became a "ghost" and went completely off-the-grid.
+Authorities soon identified Brown as a suspect, but he had already left Arizona for Henderson, Nevada.
+He continued on to Las Vegas, where he swapped his BMW M3 for a black Cadillac Escalade he had in storage.
+He then drove to Orange County, California, where he stayed with some relatives.
+On December 6, 2004, with the FBI having tracked him to the relatives' residence, an arrest warrant was issued.
+However, that same day, senior management at the Phoenix PD felt that the high profile crime necessitated showing the local population that progress was being made and—counter to its own detectives' views, who felt that they and the FBI had nearly cleared the case—held a press conference announcing Brown as the suspect.
+This alerted Brown that law enforcement was pursuing him, and he fled no more than one hour before the FBI arrived to execute its arrest warrant.

+Brown apparently used his credit card at a gas station in southern Orange County and traveled to San Diego near the Mexican border and then to Portland, Oregon.
+After this, the FBI states that Brown became a "ghost", going completely off the grid.

-On January 16, 2005, authorities discovered his abandoned Cadillac left in a long-term parking lot at the Portland International Airport.
-While in Portland, the fugitive mailed a package with clothes and golf equipment to his older brother, David John Brown II of San Diego.
-On April 20, 2005, David Brown was indicted for obstruction of justice.
-The indictment claimed that he tampered with evidence when he deep-cleaned his brother Jason's BMW in early December, after having driven the vehicle to California from a Las Vegas storage facility.
-The FBI had asked him whether he knew of any storage lockers that his younger brother had in Las Vegas; David Brown attested that he did not, but prosecutors were able to show that he did.
-David John Brown II pled guilty in 2007 to lying to the FBI, and a federal judge in Arizona sentenced David Brown to three years of probation.
+On January 16, 2005, authorities discovered his abandoned Cadillac in a long-term parking lot at the Portland International Airport.
+While in Portland, Brown mailed a package with clothes and golf equipment to his older brother, David John Brown II of San Diego.
+On April 20, 2005, David was indicted for obstruction of justice.
+The indictment claimed that he tampered with evidence when he deep-cleaned his brother's BMW in early December, after having driven the vehicle to California from a Las Vegas storage facility.
+The FBI had asked him whether he knew of any storage lockers that his younger brother had in Las Vegas; David attested that he did not, but prosecutors showed that he did.
+David pled guilty in 2007 to lying to the FBI, and a federal judge in Arizona sentenced him to three years of probation.